mwhite27/Bank-Zero-Exercise/README.md

 * Analytics of how, when and where users are logging in.
 * Pull data from other sources and add it to the user profile, through [JavaScript rules](https://docs.auth0.com/rules).

-## Create a free Auth0 account

-1. Go to [Auth0](https://auth0.com/signup) and click Sign Up.
-2. Use Google, GitHub or Microsoft Account to login.

 ## Issue Reporting